Speaking

 It seems that everyone is aflutter with DevOps, the shiny new panacea for all of our software ailments.
 What technical goodness can DevOps bestow upon us?
 What riddles does it unlock for us as technologists?
 How do business goals align in order to wring the true value from DevOps?

 Delivering value faster is a desire of many business and IT leaders, and it often looks like a win-lose proposition to achieve it.
 Metrics and edicts seem to have competing interests, like the car racer being told to "go faster" and "save fuel."
 Allison shares her experiences with organizations and teams embracing DevOps and how it impacted both IT and business.
-We’ll explore the dynamics of goals and the conflict they can incite through an interactive game to further dive into what happens when DevOps is and isn’t in tandem with agile coaching.
+We'll explore the dynamics of goals and the conflict they can incite through an interactive game to dive into what happens when DevOps initiatives succeed—and when they don't.

-Join this workshop to look at what it means to align business and IT goals for creating a successful DevOps culture and how agile coaching fits in.
+Join this workshop to discover what it means to align business and IT goals for creating a successful DevOps culture and learn specific practices that team leads and managers can encourage to navigate the organizational dynamics that make or break these transformations.

 Getting Real without Getting Fired - Saying Things in a Way People Can Hear